 Good food hygiene is the first line of defense against foodborne illnesses.
 Travelers must be aware of how their food is prepared and served.
 Whether it’s a fancy restaurant or a small food stall, you want to ensure that your food is handled with care.
 Cleanliness of the cooking environment, fresh ingredients, and proper cooking temperatures are key factors in preventing food-related health issues.

-Top 10 Foods to Avoid While Traveling
+The 10 Foods to Avoid While Traveling List

 While it can be tempting to try everything on the menu, some foods are riskier than others when traveling.
 Here’s a list of the top foods to avoid: